rss2025/rss2025.github.io/_attending/registration.md

 <p id="faq-check-in" style="margin-bottom: 0;" class="faq-question"><strong>What are the check-in and check-out hours?</strong></p>
 <p>Check-in is between 8 AM and 12:30 AM the following day, with a 12 PM check-out.
 If the front desk is unattended (e.g., close to midnight), guests should call the phone number listed in their housing assignment and instructions email.
 There will be staff onsite to assist with check-in. </p>
+<p>Guests are permitted to check in a day late if needed.
+In such cases, they should email USC Housing at <a href="mailto:summer.conferences@usc.edu">summer.conferences@usc.edu</a> with their name, email address, and check-in date to inform USC Housing of your situation.
+USC Housing will follow up with any relevant updates.</p>
 <p>Upon check-in, guests will receive a "HOUSING" access card for their assigned space.
 Check-out must be completed at the same Customer Service Center where guests check-in.
 All personal items must be cleared out, and the "HOUSING" access card returned.
 A replacement fee will be assessed for each unreturned card.</p>

 <p id="faq-dorms"  style="margin-bottom: 0;" class="faq-question"><strong>Which USC dorms will house RSS attendees and is there additional information on USC housing policy?</strong></p>